© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Tomen y Faerdre is a scheduled monument protected by Cadw under reference DE122.
 View the official record →

-Tomen y Faerdre is a motte-and-bailey fortification located in Denbighshire, Wales, dating to the Norman period.
+Tomen y Faerdre is a motte situated in Denbighshire, Wales, representing a form of fortification typical of the Norman period and its aftermath in Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE122.

 Tomen y Faerdre dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Tomen y Faerdre is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE122.